NHSDigital/nhs-notify-web-cms/docs/pages/features/campaigns.md

 layout: page
 title: Campaigns
-parent: Using NHS Notify
+parent: Features
 nav_order: 1
-permalink: /using-nhs-notify/campaigns
+permalink: /features/campaigns
-section: By use case
+section: Features by messaging needs
 ---

 Use NHS Notify to set up national or targeted campaigns to send messages in bulk to patients and the public.